pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 best of circumstances, we're only publishing a part of the picture here, as in Sosno's sculpture above, leaving the rest up to the imagination.

-I think it's interesting the the World Wide Web is [a graph of nodes and edges][graph], but we as humans extract knowledge from it primarily by reading documents.
+I think it's interesting that the World Wide Web is [a graph of nodes and edges][graph], but we as humans extract knowledge from it primarily by reading documents.
 While the Web is a vast improvement over the printing press, we must constantly go through the process of translating prose into information,